AchiraALX/portfolio/README.md

 ## What is this?

 This is a repository for the Code Well project.
-The goal of this project is meet the ALX Software Engineering portfolio requirements.

 ## Who I am?